DENVER (AP) — Sam Lucas was among the first to begin calling 911 about a wildfire burning near his home on the outskirts of Denver.

 Residents began calling to express concern about the fire and high winds around 2 p.m., and at first dispatchers assured them the heavy smoke and flames weren't a threat.
 Later they acknowledged that there was some trouble with a prescribed burn but told callers that firefighters were at the scene.

-Jefferson County sheriff's office spokeswoman Jacki Kelley said it learned the fire had gotten out of control at 5 p.m., prompting it to start evacuations.
+Jefferson County sheriff's office spokeswoman Jacki Kelley said sheriff's officials were aware the controlled burn had broken its perimeter that afternoon but she said the agency didn't know the fire had gotten out of control until a local fire department sent a notification at 5 p.m.
 She said that's when a firefighter first made a suggestion for evacuations.

 "We have to listen to what groups in the field are telling us," Kelley said of why evacuations weren't called earlier.
 "If they're saying there's a controlled burn and the state forest service is on the scene, we don't just create evacuations for a fire that has gone outside the perimeter."